Part ofWeb Development·Framework choices, e-commerce platforms, ERP and school-management software, and custom-software architecture.

 ERPNext (Open Source)

 Free, open-source, and built in India.
 Covers manufacturing, inventory, accounting, HR, and CRM.
-Ideal for small businesses wanting a comprehensive solution without licensing fees.
+Ideal for small businesses wanting a thorough solution without licensing fees.
 Requires technical setup.

 Zoho One